-Cisternas (2017)) and on experimentation in teams (see Bolton and Harris (1999), Georgiadis (2014), and Cetemen, Hwang, and Kaya (2020) for Brownian models like ours).8 In career concerns models, equilibrium play depends only on beliefs about an exogenous state;9 the literature on experimentation in teams studies the effects of payoff or information externalities on incentives and focuses on Markov equilibria as well.
-Our paper is complementary: It has production technology independent of history, with constant Markov incentives, but we focus on optimal equilibria, which rely on relational incentives.10 Hörner, Klein, and Rady (2022) investigate relational incentives in the experimentation in teams model.
+The provision of incentives in a partnership of unknown quality relates to the literatures on career concerns (see Holmström (1999) and Cisternas (2017)) and on experimentation in teams (see Bolton and Harris (1999), Georgiadis (2014), and Cetemen, Hwang, and Kaya (2020)).
+In career concerns models, equilibrium play depends only on beliefs about an exogenous (Markov) state; the literature on experimentation in teams studies the effects of payoff or information externalities on incentives and focuses on Markov equilibria as well.
+Our paper is complementary: It has a production technology that is independent of history, with constant Markov incentives.
+Our primary focus is, thus, to characterize the provision of relational incentives in equilibrium, going beyond Markov equilibria.
+In a similar vein, Hörner, Klein, and Rady (2022) investigate relational incentives however their focus is on the experimentation in teams model.

-The literature on dynamic contracting with persistence has long recognized the difficulty of accounting for incentives and of verifying global incentive compatibility (see Jarque (2010), Williams (2011), Prat and Jovanovic (2014), Sannikov (2014), Prat (2015), DeMarzo and Sannikov (2016), and He et al. (2017) for Brownian models like ours).
-Unlike in this literature, in our game setting, incentives are not treated as a state variable but as a maximized objective.
-Our HJB characterization, which allows for the evolution of the state variables to depend on the level of the value function, is related to the HJB characterization in Sannikov (2007), which allows the dependence on the slope of the value function, in a repeated game setting.
-Extending the analysis to stochastic games with imperfect monitoring, Faingold and Sannikov (2020) and Bernard (2023) focus on games that satisfy identifiability conditions, allowing players to identify and punish possible deviators.
-In contrast, a key element of partnerships is precisely the lack of identifiability as discussed above.
-Moreover, we provide conditions on the primitives of the model for the global incentive compatibility, guaranteeing that the solution of the relaxed problem is fully incentive-compatible (see Williams (2011), Edmans et al. (2012), Cisternas (2017),
+While persistence is a pervasive feature of the real world, the literature on dynamic contracting has long recognized how it complicates the accounting of incentives or verifying global incentive compatibility (see Jarque (2010), Williams (2011), Prat and Jovanovic (2014), Sannikov (2014), Prat (2015), DeMarzo and Sannikov (2016), and He et al. (2017) for Brownian models like ours).
+Our solution method departs from the techniques used in this literature as, in our game setting, incentives are not treated as a state variable but as a maximized objective.
+Our HJB characterization, which allows for the evolution of the state variables to depend on the level of the value function, is related to the HJB characterization in Sannikov (2007), which allows the dependence on the slope of the